About the Journal

 There are no submission or publication charges for authors publishing in this journal.

 Papers may go from 2 000 (notes, comments, and short communications) to 12 000 words (long essays).
 As acceptance of papers is based on excellence and originality, longer papers may also be accepted.
-Poems should be between 15 to 20 lines; exceptions can be made to excellent poems.
+Poems should be between 15 to 20 lines; exceptions can be made for excellent poems.

 Initial submissions can be submitted without following the guidelines for authors (see below).
 If the paper is accepted for publication, it is returned to the author to make the necessary changes.